satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

     git stash pop

-To force push (use this after rebases):
+To force push (use this after rebases, ⚠️ but only if you know what you are doing!
+This can be a dangerous command ⚠️):

     git push -f

-## Links
+### Links

 [Guidelines for how to format commit messages](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#committing-patches) (from the Bitcoin Core Developer Docs)

 # Changing commit history

+From rewriting commit history, to making edits on specific commits, git makes it possible to change your commit history in ways you may not have thought were possible.

 ## Completely redoing commit history

-### Deep Dive
+### The process explained

 Once you've finished a feature, you'll probably want to go back and clean up the commit history.
+The naive way of doing this is to make a new branch off master and manually start copying code over, stopping frequently to make commits.
+While this is certainly one way to get the job done, learning just a few extra commands can make your life a lot easier.
+It not only reduces your chances of forgetting or dulicating code from the feature branch, but it  also builds a strong foundation for more advanced things you may want to do later, like making edits to particular commits.

-One way to do this is and popping all your commits off so you can start fresh and rebuild the history one commit at a time.
-To do this you first need to count the number of commits your branch has (git log --oneline master.. | wc -l).
+So another way to rewrite your commit history is by rewinding all your commits, thus returning the code to an uncommitted, un-staged state in the working directory.
+From there, you can start fresh and thoughtfully rebuild the history one commit at a time.

+To do this you first need to count the number of commits your branch has (`git log --oneline master.. | wc -l`).
 Once you have that, you can run:

     git reset HEAD~$number_of_commits

 This moves everything back to the working directory.
-You can run `git status` to double check this.
+You can double check this with `git status`.

-Next you're faced with the task of taking a diff and turn it into multiple commits.
+Next is the task of turning a giant diff into multiple commits.
 Most are familiar with the `git add <$filename>` command, where you can move entire files to the staging area.
 But what if you only want to stage parts of a file?
 Fear not, the hunk is here to help.

 <img src="https://people.com/thmb/AYy8DbNsiEfwoSIz-DdlJYPO-ns=/1500x0/filters:no_upscale():max_bytes(150000):strip_icc():focal(986x0:988x2)/fabio--2000-51de6964c0a2466ca4d7a7db227adb90.jpg" width="50%" height="50%">